lee2sman/tiny_computing/_posts/2019-10-23-piratebox-media-servers.md

 ## Homework

+Pick and read 2+ manifestos from [Manifestos For the Digital Age](https://greyscalepress.com/books/manifestos-for-the-internet-age/).

+The manifestos are available free to read [in a GitHub repo](https://github.com/greyscalepress/manifestos/tree/master/content/manifestos).

 Get your Piratebox to work.
 Develop a concept for your Piratebox server.
 Customize the landing page and network name.
 Add any additional functionality.
 When complete, consider moving the SD card to a dedicated [Raspberry Pi Zero W](https://www.adafruit.com/product/3400), a $10 Pi.

+1. create a README.txt file.
+2. Include:
+- What is the title of your **box?
+- Who made it? (it's perfectly fine to create a collective pseudonym name)
+- What is the title and concept of your **box?
+- Who does it serve?
+- How did you build it?
+- Any additional notes, images, manifesto, etc.

+**When finished:**
+1. Upload your readme file to Moodle!
+2. And place it on your piratebox server in some way that is accessible to the public.
+Images, ascii art, etc are optional.

+**Note: Everyone in your group/collective must upload the README.txt file** to their own moodle space!